 6. Take supplements

-And finally, taking supplements can not only help you to keep the weight off, but also help you to follow the healthy plan:
+And finally, taking supplements can not only help you to keep the weight off but also help you to follow the health plan:

 - Daily multivitamin and mineral supplements – to control your stress and blood sugar

 - Menopause supplements – to manage the estrogen levels in your body